tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 > [!IMPORTANT]
 > Shared access signature URIs are keys that grant permissions to storage resources, and should be protected in the same manner as a shared key.
 Operations that use shared access signature URIs should only be performed over an HTTPS connection, and shared access signature URIs should only be distributed on a secure connection such as HTTPS.

-## Specifying IP Address or IP Range
+## Specifying IP address or IP range

 Beginning with version 2015-04-05, the optional signed IP (`sip`) field specifies an IP address or a range of IP addresses from which to accept requests.
 If the IP address from which the request originates does not match the IP address or address range specified on the SAS token, the request is not authorized.